YOUR CATARACT EVALUATION AND SURGERY: WHAT TO EXPECT

 Let's Get Started

 If you wear contact lenses, you will need to remove them before your appointment (one week for soft contacts and at least four weeks for rigid gas permeable lenses).
 This allows the cornea to return to its natural shape before important measurements are taken.
-Be prepared for your evaluation to take approximately two hours (more or less), your eyes will be dilated so you’ll need a driver to take you home.
-Once all your tests and measurements are complete, your surgeon will do your exam and “grade” your cataracts.
-It’s important that during your evaluation you discuss all your symptoms and concerns with your doctor, this is the time to ask questions as well.
-At the end of your discussion, your surgeon will make recommendations for an IOL (intraocular lens), this is the artificial lens that will replace your natural, cloudy lens that has the cataract.
-It’s important to fully understand your options at this time, since cataract surgery is a once in a lifetime procedure (unless there is trauma or injury).
+Be prepared for your evaluation to take approximately two hours (more or less), and your eyes will be dilated so you’ll need a driver to take you home.
+Once all your tests and measurements are complete, your surgeon will evaluate your cataracts.
+During your evaluation, it’s important that you discuss all your symptoms and concerns with your doctor.
+This is the time to ask questions as well.
+At the end of your discussion, your surgeon will make recommendations for an intraocular lens(IOL), which is the artificial lens that will replace the cataract.
+It’s important that you fully understand your options at this time, since cataract surgery is usually a once in a lifetime procedure.

 Intraocular Lens Options